PE

 Major sports include hockey, netball, dance, gymnastics, swimming, fitness, cricket, tennis, athletics, badminton and football.

-In Lower School, students will focus on a particular activity for six weeks to develop their basic skills and understanding.
+In Lower School, pupils will focus on a particular activity for six weeks to develop their basic skills and understanding.
 They will spend each half-term in a different sporting activity, and each class will have two double lessons of PE per week in Years 7 and 8.
 This is reduced to one period per week from Year 9 onwards.
 There are an abundance of sports clubs available every day, with some sessions before school, at lunchtime, and after school.

 GCSE PE is a combination of physical performance and academic challenge.
 It provides an exciting opportunity, encouraging students to immerse themselves in the world of sports and PE, giving them the chance to perform and delve into the how and why of physical activity and sport.

-Students will study the following areas:
+Pupils will study the following areas:

 - Applied anatomy and physiology